alfahami/bcertificate/README.md

   - Run this single command to download and install the samples, binaries, and docker image of the latest production release of HL:

   - `curl -sSL https://bit.ly/2ysbOFE | bash -s`
+  - if the above link is not working, download the [sources of fabric-samples version-2.0.0 repository](https://github.com/hyperledger/fabric-samples/releases/tag/v2.0.0-beta)
   - Find more details [Official HL documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.2/install.html)
   - Run the test-network as described in [using the test-network tutoriel](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html) to make sure that everything is set up.